ydahal1/ydahal1/ReadMe.md

 I know you are here for jokes, No worries !!
 Here are some new ones.
 Keep checking back for more laugh-out-loud jokes, brought to you by the dynamic duo of Chat GPT and GitHub Actions! __If they are not funny, blame OpenAI__

-1. Why did the software developer go broke?

-Because he lost his domain in a DNS attack!
+1. Why did the software engineer go broke?
+Because he lost his domain in a phishing scam!

-2. Why do programmers prefer dark mode?

-Because light attracts bugs!
+2. Why did the computer catch a cold?
+It left its Windows open!

-3. Why did the cyber security specialist bring a ladder to work?
+3. Why did the cybersecurity expert bring a ladder to work?
+To scale the firewall!

-To reach new heights in firewall protection!

-4. Why did the computer go to the doctor?
+4. Why did the programmer quit his job?
+Because he didn't get arrays!

-Because it had a virus and needed a byte!

 [
-Tue Sep 12 01:04:40 UTC 2023
+Wed Sep 13 01:07:39 UTC 2023
  ]